GiuseppeCappiello/DockerizedToDoApp/README.md

-If you have docker installed, just run this command :
+If you have docker installed, run this command to launch the app:

 ```
   # docker compose up -d